cmschule/Project-Euler-Problem-Solutions/README.md

 # Project-Euler-Problem-Solutions
-Solutions in Javascript of the Project Euler problems I have currently solved.
+Solutions in Javascript for the Project Euler problems I have currently solved.